perun-network/atala-prism-threshold/README.md

 ## Limitations
 The current implementation is currently lacking some intended features:

-- Distributed key generation protocol by [Canetti et al.](https://eprint.iacr.org/2021/060) have not been fully implemented.
+- Distributed key generation protocol by [Canetti et al.](https://eprint.iacr.org/2021/060) (Version October 21, 2024) have not been fully implemented.
 (Currently centralized)
 - Missing key refresh and adversary identification protocols.
 - Main currently using precomputed secret primes to generate precomputations.
 This is to speed up the process.
 It is expected to have an accelerated prime generator incorporated in the precomputation phase.